AdminTurnedDevOps/PearsonCourses/security-engineering/Section7-labs/lab.md

 2. Test management: Defining tests, associating them with samples, and recording results.
 3. Data entry and storage: Creating forms for data input and storing data in a database (e.g., PostgreSQL).
 4. User authentication and authorization: Managing user access and permissions.
 Reporting: Generating reports on sample status, test results, and other lab data.

+Remember, this is a Minimal Viable Product (MVP)
 ```

 2. Run code tests: